LF-digitala-kanaler/LFDS/content/components/web/forms/upload.md

       After the user clicks on the button and have chosen a file we want to show a preview pane containing a smaller version of the image, file name and the possibility for the user to hover over the image to see a larger version of it.

-      The functionality to add the preview pane and validation is not included in LFUI there is some example cost posted in the bottom of this tab.
+      The functionality to add the preview pane and validation is not included in LFUI.

       ### Template preview